short let regulations in UK

 The UK regulations for short let landlords are constantly changing and evolving.
 In recent years, the private rental sector has seen new regulations and laws passed.
 Some are still being deliberated, but others have already been implemented.

 If you want to protect your short-term rental, it’s important to keep up with the laws shaping the short-term holiday market.
 By complying with all the regulations for short-term rental properties, you’re not just avoiding penalties and charges.
-You’re also assuring guests that they will stay in a safe and well-maintained property.
+You’re also assuring guests that they will stay at a safe, well-maintained property.

 In this article, you’ll get an updated list of UK regulations for short let landlords.
 From licensing schemes and health and safety regulations to tax obligations and planning permission requirements, use this as your comprehensive guide.
 Make sure your property stays on the right side of the law so you can maximise its earning potential.